What to eat during an IBD flare

-When you have inflammatory bowel disease (IBD), your diet plays a major role in your management plan.
-And the foods you eat—or avoid—should change depending on whether you’re in remission or in a flare.
-You should be working with your health care provider (HCP) to determine whether or not you are in a flare of your IBD.
+When you have inflammatory bowel disease (IBD), your diet can play a role in your management plan.
+And the foods you eat—or avoid—may change depending on whether you’re in remission or in a flare.
+You should be working with your care team to determine whether or not you are in a flare of your IBD.

 An exact diet for IBD flares doesn’t exist, and what’s well tolerated during a flare can vary from person to person.
 However, there are a few guidelines to keep in mind when planning a flare-friendly diet.

 “When you’re in a flare, you want to avoid irritating your gut lining,” explains Laura Manning, MPH, RD, CDN, Clinical Nutrition Coordinator at the Susan and Leonard Feinstein IBD Clinical Center at Mount Sinai Medical Center in New York City.

 Ready to plan out a flare-friendly diet for IBD?
 Here are a few tips.